WOOD PREPARATION

 Fourth Coat: 600+ grit

-- Whether you're applying our waxes as a final coat of finish for a new build or polishing an already finished piece of furniture that needs a refresher, the steps are much the same.
+Furniture Butter, Furniture Wax, and Cutting Board Wax1.
+Applying Waxes - Whether you're applying our waxes as a final coat of finish for a new build or polishing an already finished piece of furniture that needs a refresher, the steps are much the same.
 For new builds always apply oil finishes before wax finishes, since oil will likely not penetrate a waxed surface well.
 We recommend using a nonabrasive pad whether you're using wax as a finish or polish.
 This will ensure you don't sand out any oil finishes in the wood.
 Simply apply a conservative amount of wax to the entire wood surface.
 For Wood Wax for Cutting Boards, allow 15 - 30 minutes to set before polishing off residue.
-For Furniture Wax, allow 1 hr to set.
-For best results give the waxed surface a few days to cure before allowing heavy water contact.
-If you're polishing a piece of furniture that only needs partial refreshing, the Furniture Wax is great for "spot polishing", however if it looks uneven, you can apply it to the entire surface to ensure an even looking finish.
-And for older furniture that has been finished with unknown products, we recommend testing in a small area to make sure you like the results before applying to the entire surface.
+For Furniture Wax allow 1 hr and for Furniture Butter allow 12 - 24 hrs to set.
+When using Furniture Butter or Furniture Wax, for best results give the waxed surface four weeks to fully cure before allowing heavy water contact.
+If you're polishing a piece of furniture that only needs partial refreshing, the Furniture Wax is great for "spot polishing", however if it looks uneven, you can apply it to the entire surface to ensure an even looking finish, be sure to buff off excess wax.
+And for older furniture that has been previously finished with unknown products, we recommend testing in a small area to make sure you like the results before applying to the entire surface.

 PRO TIPS RECAP